-Mathias Steck, VP, DNV GL
+Mathias Steck, Vice President, DNV GL

 While today we discuss how to integrate the rapidly growing intermittent Renewables Generation, and how Disruptive Technologies such as Distributed Generation, Storage and Electric Vehicles will reduce the value share of utilities in the electricity system, on the horizon one can already adumbrate the next big thing beyond: ‘BIG DATA’ (as a poor acronym for ‘having access to a whole lot of data’, and more importantly doing something useful with it).